 Give these country potatoes a Southwest flare by adding bell peppers and onions.
 Dice up a red bell pepper and green bell pepper with red or white onions.
 Cut them up small so they will cook quickly with the potatoes.

 Another great variation is to make this dish a baked potato medley using Yukon gold, fingerling potatoes and sweet potatoes.
-One of my favorite recipes is this crispy oven sweet potato fries!

 Allow the potatoes to cool to room temperature before transferring them to an airtight container.
 They will stay fresh for several days in the fridge.